zakacat/FundamentalsCapstone/DESIGNPLAN.md

 - *I am realizing that an option to connect to Google supported API and load the recipes from there might have been a great idea...
 That is something that I can try a bit later on...
 This is mostly and offline version of a recipe book*

 - *Well that is about all that I want to get done for this session.
 I need to workout and eat lunch and maybe work on this later.*

+**June 28 / 2021**

+- *How am I going to be able to add pictures to the recipe???
+I will need to adda field for the user to add a picture...
+I think there would be two possiblities... from gallery or take a picture.
+I suppose whichever is easier to implement would be great, but I only need 1 of the two options.
+Then we the user chooses to add the photo, the image needs to be saved to drawables folder.
+The name of the file is what is used to access the picture, so the name of the file will also need to be saved...
+I can create the name for the image automatically by just combining the title of the recipe maybe...
+I will also want to easily delete the photo from the local storage when the user decides to delete the recipe (Without deleting the images of the start data recipes, hmmmm).
+Currently, the recipe saves the image as a resource ID reference int and uses that to point and access the image.*

+- *I believe that I can use the common camera intent as discussed on https://developer.android.com/guide/components/intents-common#CameraStill to open a camera app and return the picture that is taken by the user and then save it in the drawables folder... and retrieve that resource ID somehow upon creation???*

+- *I have gotten the image capture to work and I am display that bitmap thumbnail on the image button which looks great!
+Next step is to save the image in drawables and then save the resource ID of this image to the new Recipe!
+Then I will want to be able to delete the image when the Recipe is deleted...*

+- *This part is proving a bit more difficult...
+I think that I can save the file externally or internally and make it have private access, but it will be outside of my resource files, so I will not be able to generate a resource ID... which is how I access the photos in the first place...
+Maybe I can store the file path and access the photos that way... hmmm*